-We offer three housing programs that are based on the family's needs and designed to allow families to remain together, become self-reliant and achieve housing stability.
+We offer two primary (Transitional Housing and Permantent Supportive Housing) and two specialized (Safe Overnight Stay and Reunification) housing assistance programs that are based on the family's needs and designed to allow families to remain together, become self-reliant and achieve housing stability.

 Transitional housing units are available for up to two years.
 These units are available to working families with (minor) children who meet the criteria for entry and demonstrate a likelihood of success if given low cost housing and supportive services.

 Community of Hope has several individual family homes, and multifamily housing options open to low income families.
 These homes are designated as permanent supportive housing, meaning they are intended to provide support for low income families for whom typical rental rates in the area are overly burdensome.